pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 755 Java | React JS

+Starting with the front end to API, this project is built with React JS, Typescript, and Docosaurus, I like that anyone people can use this API to build their projects.

 #### Day 754 Java | SpringBooot | Hibernate

 Hibernate and spring boot has me tired, finished endpoint to save data and start endpoint to fetch data, but I have some bugs with this purpose, well my first job how a software engineer is coming soon.